unchainedshop/unchained/docs/source/quick-start.md

 - Deploy an unchained engine backed the project

 This Guide assumes that you are familiar with the command line and JavaScript, and that you have a [nodejs >= v14](https://nodejs.org/en/) installed.

 ## Step 1: Obtaining unchained instance

-In order to get a cloud-hosted unchained instance, you need to [sign up](https://unchained.shop/en/signup) and request a 14-day trial. once registered fill out the forms with all the data required to create an unchained instance to create your first organization.
+In order to get a free cloud-hosted unchained instance, you need to [sign up here](https://unchained.shop/en/signup). once registered fill out the forms with all the data required to create an unchained instance to create your first organization.

 After creating an organization you are able to create an instance of unchained under that organization. this step will require you to fill out a form with information need to successfully set up a fresh unchained instance and including, size, domain, UI endpoint, other payment, and delivery-related information.